PlanetScale quickstart guide

 If you do not specify a region, your database will automatically be deployed to US East - Northern Virginia.

-Your database will deploy with an initial development branch, main, which you will use to apply a schema change and insert data.
-Think of this as your development environment where you can test schema changes before deploying your database to production.
-Once you promote your branch to production, you can always create new branches (isolated copies of the production schema) off of production to use for development.
+Your database is created with an initial branch, main, which you will use to apply a schema change and insert data.
+While this is just the first branch we create for you, you can always create new branches (isolated copies of the production schema) off of production to use for development.

 Add a schema to your database